appcircleio/appcircle-docusaurus/docs/publish-module/binary-management/index.md

 ### Filter By Status

-Within the Publish module where your Publish profiles are listed, you can use the filter option to display specific Publish profiles according to their latest store status.
+In the Publish module, where your Publish profiles are listed, you can use the filter option to display specific Publish profiles based on their latest store status.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-3106-publishfilter1.png' />